For years I strived for ‘housekeeping perfection’ but actually, 'good enough' is just fine too – I promise you’ll be happier for it

 I was certainly subconsciously worried about a fear of failure, for instance being unable to complete a cleaning task such as cleaning the fridge in one go, and this often led to chore procrastination.
 It felt too overwhelming, especially when my physical pain and fatigue was so limited, so I buried my head in the sand for a while instead of getting on with cleaning the kitchen, or cleaning the bathroom.

 The self-imposed perfectionism was actually more of a hindrance to my housework, than a help.
-It certainly made the task harder in the long run because the fear of failure made me put things off.
+In fact, this bad housekeeping habit actually made the task harder in the long run, because the fear of failure made me put things off.
 That delay meant, for example, removing limescale from faucets, or scorch marks from my electric stovetop were harder as I’d delayed the job and there was more build-up to tackle.

 I started looking at more natural cleaning to help curb my guilt for using commercial products.
 Cleaning with baking soda is a tip professional cleaners almost always recommend for its gentle abrasion and effectiveness for tackling grime and odors with ease.